AndrasKovacs/pny1-assignment/DepTC.md

 ##### 2.1.
 Overview

-Type classes were originally invented (wadler 88, wiki) as a principled and efficiently implementable form of ad-hoc polymorphism.
+Type classes were originally introduced by [Wadler](http://homepages.inf.ed.ac.uk/wadler/topics/type-classes.html) as a principled and efficiently implementable form of ad-hoc polymorphism.
 I do not aim to provide an introduction to type classes in this article; I assume that the reader is already familiar with them.
 Instead I seek to conceptualize them in a slightly unusual way.
 Thus, my short definition has a different emphasis than ad-hoc polymorphism:

 > **Type classes are systems enabling automatic code generation through constrained search.**